-The rejection of the hypothesis of a gray effective opac-

-ity (wavelength-independent τ) argues strongly against the dominance of large-scale clumping and its associated wind porosity in setting the observed properties of O star X-ray spectra.
+The rejection of the hypothesis of a gray effective opacity (wavelength-independent $\tau$ ) argues strongly against the dominance of large-scale clumping and its associated wind porosity in setting the observed properties of O star X-ray spectra.
 It has been shown that very large-scale clumping, in which individual clumps are optically thick in the soft X-ray continuum, can lead to a reduction in the effective opacity that might explain the only modestly shifted and asymmetric profiles observed in many O star X-ray spectra (Oskinova et al. 2006; Owocki & Cohen 2006).
 In this scenario, it is the physical cross section of the clumps, and not the atomic cross sections, that governs the wind opacity.

 Thus the expectation is that a porosity dominated wind would lead to X-ray emission line profiles with similar morphologies and no wavelength dependence across the observed spectral range.
 This scenario requires a very large clump scale, however, with porosity lengths in excess of a stellar radius (Oskinova et al. 2006; Owocki & Cohen 2006), where the porosity length represents the interclump mean free path in the limit of very optically thick clumps.
-Furthermore, preliminary fits of X-ray line profile models that explicitly include porosity as a free parameter do not, in fact, provide better fits to the observed profiles than models that simply have reduced mass-loss rates (ref: Cohen 2007 Potsdam procs).
-In an upcoming paper, we will show that this conclusion holds for all strong lines in the Chandra spectrum of ζ Pup, and furthermore, that to reproduce the observed profiles with the standard, unclumped mass-loss rate of $\dot{M} = 8.3 \times 10^{-6}$ M{\odot} yr-1, requires porosity lengths of roughly 3 R{}.
+Furthermore, preliminary fits of X-ray line profile models that explicitly include porosity as a free parameter do not, in fact, provide better fits to the observed profiles than models that simply have reduced mass-loss rates (Cohen et al. 2008).
+In an upcoming paper, we will show that this conclusion holds for all strong lines in the Chandra spectrum of $\zeta$ Pup, and furthermore, that to reproduce the observed profiles with the standard, unclumped mass-loss rate of $\dot{M} = 8.3 \times 10^{-6}$ $M{\odot}$ yr-1, requires porosity lengths of roughly 3 R\ (which we have already shown is the case for the high signal-to-noise Fe XVII line at 15.014 Å in Cohen et al. (2008)).